Birth Control Bingo: Intrauterine Devices (IUD)

 The first IUD was developed and marketed in Germany in the early 1900s by Ernst Grafenberg (yep, the same dude whose name marks the Grafenberg Spot, or G- Spot: talk about a guy who couldn't seem to keep himself out of our pants!).
-In the United States, IUDs were approved for use in 1968, however, one IUD, the Dalkon Shield, turned out to be extraordinarily dangerous, leading to infection in many users, as well as several deaths.
+In the United States, IUDs were approved for use in 1968; however, one IUD, the Dalkon Shield, turned out to be extraordinarily dangerous, leading to infection in many users, as well as several deaths.
 Because of that, all IUDs were basically off the market for a while as no one (understandably!) wanted to use them, and they clearly needed to be made differently in order to be safe for use.
-The very different -- and incredibly safe as well as thoroughly studied -- IUDs like we have today came unto the market first in the 1980's with the copper IUD.
+The very different -- and incredibly safe as well as thoroughly studied -- IUDs like we have today came onto the market first in the 1980's with the copper IUD.
 The Mirena IUD, an IUD which contains a small amount of localized hormone to help with common side effects of IUDs like spotting and cramping, was released into the market in the year 2000.

 Additional Sources for Effectiveness Ratings and Use: